 Experiment with the chocolate that you use for the champorado.
 I used cocoa powder, but for a thicker, more authentic Filipino champorado, tableya (native chocolate) is used.
 Next time, I will try making it with Mexican tableya.
 For the budget concious, some would use half rice and half glutinous rice.
 Other alternatives for cocoa powder is using Milo or Ovaltine!
 Yes I have tried it before, and it taste delicious too!

 Celebrated actress, Miss Helen Gamboa makes her champorado using Hershey’s and Cadbury’s chocolate bars.
 I imagine that makes for an even more luxurious, velvety smooth champorado.
 Or if you are a lover of Dark Chocolate, that is a good idea too.

 1 cup glutinous rice (malagkit)

-8 tablespoons unsweetened cocoa powder
+5 tablespoons unsweetened cocoa powder

 Evaporated milk or condensed milk

 Turn on heat and let mixture boil.
 Constant stirring is required to prevent rice from sticking to the bottom of the pan and for the rice grains not to stick together.

-3. It is cooked when the texture has thickened and the rice grains have plumped up.
+It is cooked when the texture has thickened and the rice grains have plumped up.

-4. Remove from heat and transfer to a serving bowl.
+Remove from heat and transfer to a serving bowl.